Entry Level SEO Tips

 Domain authority can be described as the value that Google and other search engines assign to your website.

-For instance, articles on sites like CNN or the New York Times are considered to be more authoritative on a given topic than a brand-new blog.
+For instance, articles on sites like Fox News or the New York Times are considered to be more authoritative on a given topic than a brand-new blog.

 Moreover, high domain authority sites almost always earn a higher position in the search engine results pages, so working to boost your own site’s authority by creating useful and popular content and building high quality backlinks will help to improve your own position in the search engine rankings.